paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 (c) Administration.
 The Environmental Protection Agency shall provide funding and administrative support for the Advisory Council to the extent permitted by law and within existing appropriations.
 Members of the Advisory Council shall serve without either compensation or reimbursement of expenses.

 (d) Federal Advisory Committee Act.
-Insofar as the Federal Advisory Committee Act, as amended (5 U.S.C.
-App.), may apply to the Advisory Council, any functions of the President under the Act, except for those in section 6 of the Act, shall be performed by the Administrator of the Environmental Protection Agency in accordance with the guidelines that have been issued by the Administrator of General Services.
+Insofar as the Federal Advisory Committee Act, as amended ([former] 5 U.S.C.
+App.) [see [5 U.S.C.
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.], may apply to the Advisory Council, any functions of the President under the Act, except for those in section 6 of the Act [see [5 U.S.C.
+1005](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1005&num=0&edition=prelim)], shall be performed by the Administrator of the Environmental Protection Agency in accordance with the guidelines that have been issued by the Administrator of General Services.

 Sec.
 222. Agency Responsibilities.
 In furtherance of the policy set forth in section 219: